 Sometimes, a small car just won’t do, especially if you need a family-friendly alternative with plenty of cabin space and legroom.
 The good news is, the Mitsubishi Outlander PHEV is extremely roomy and, as it’s a plug-in hybrid – an electric car with a backup petrol generator to charge the battery – you won’t have to pay a penny when it comes to road tax.
 In fact, this particular model only produces 44g/km of CO2, allowing you to hit the road without excess expenses.

-If you’re in need of an efficient and reliable used car that’s affordable to run, we at Carwise Group offer a wide range of vehicles at our locations in Harlow, Maidstone and Dunstable.
+If you’re in need of an efficient and reliable used car that’s affordable to run, we at Carwise Group offer a wide range of vehicles at our locations in Harlow and Maidstone.
 Remember, buying from a reputable dealer is generally considered safer than from a private buyer as all cars have been thoroughly checked and are fit for resale.